uffe/awesome-react-components/readme.md

 # Sticky

-*Make sure that an element is always visible.
+<em>Make sure that an element is always visible.

 The W3C added a specification for `position: sticky` which is great but not implemented in all browsers yet.